All Episodes

 And after she waxed, she developed this itchy rash all over the area that was waxed.

-But not only was the rash itself unsightly, uncomfortable, but even when those bumps resolved, even when the rash resolves, she was left with sequelae.
+But not only was the rash itself ugly, uncomfortable, but even when those bumps resolved, even when the rash resolved, she was left with Sequelae.

 She had brown spots all over her back for months after that incident.